cyfronet-fid/marketplace/README.md

 To make storing them a little easier `dotenv` gem has been employed.
 You can read documentation [here](https://github.com/bkeepers/dotenv).

-In shourt you can store your env variables in `.env` file in the root of the project.
+In short you can store your env variables in `.env` file in the root of the project.

 ## Views, locales and scss customization